 Chelsea, AL, June 26, 2012 --(PR.com

-)-- Howard Cannon, Restaurant Expert Witness, and CEO of Restaurant Consultants of America spends a lot of time coaching new restaurant owners and wanna-be restaurant owners.
+Howard Cannon, CEO of Restaurant Consultants of America, spends a lot of time coaching new restaurant owners and wanna-be restaurant owners.
 One way he does this is through his books and frequently published articles.
-Having spent his entire career in the restaurant and hospitality industry, he is dedicated to helping newcomers achieve their own success and to improving the quality of the industry itself.
-One of those quality aspects centers around hospitality, and he has written extensively on that one critical component.
+Having spent his entire career in the restaurant and hospitality industry, he is dedicated to helping newcomers achieve success.
+One component of success is profitability, and restaurants won't succeed without some attention to their finances.

 Howard Cannon is a highly-recognized restaurant expert witness, consultant, analyst, and speaker.
 He is the author of The Complete Idiot’s Guide to Starting a Restaurant© - found in 76 countries around the globe.
 Mr. Cannon is the CEO of Restaurant Consultants of America and Restaurant Expert Witness, and can be reached at 800-300-5764 or via the web at RestaurantConsultantsOfAmerica.com or RestaurantExpertWitness.com.